Kakon5/University-Management-System/README.md

 # University-Management-System

 This Project works only for single semester of a university.
 It has 14 user interfaces.
-Full project was completed in ASP.NET.
+Full project was completed in ASP.NETMVC.

 1. Save Department
 2. View  All Departments